lukeVNDT/lukeVNDT/README.md

-- 👋 Hi, My full name is Van Nguyen Duy Tan.
-You can call me Luke Van.
+- 👋 Hi, first of all let me introduce myself.
+My full name is Van Nguyen Duy Tan, you can call me Luke Van.
 - 🧑‍💻 I'm a Software Engineer studying at Can Tho University of Technology.
 I started my first website project using PHP, HTML, CSS and Javascript languages and found a love in             website development.
 - ✨ I started with programming by building simple windows form app.
 After that, I moved on to website development, the technologies I have worked on include Vuejs, Reactjs and         finally I ended up with Laravel framework.
 - 📫 How to reach me: lukevanizme@gmail.com